 Stories from Justice Matters' Fall 2021 listening process highlighted that too many older folks in our community feel warehoused, mistreated, and isolated.
 They were worried about being able to find quality care that they could afford, they felt confused about how to navigate the complicated systems of care, and they felt nervous about what would happen to them as they lost mobility.
 At our Community Problems Assembly in October 2021, Justice Matters Members voted overwhelmingly to tackle issues of eldercare.

-Our Elder Care team recognizes that this is a multi-year issue, and we'll need to continue to build people power to get solutions implemented in our community.
-If you would like to become involved in the Elder Care Team's work, please contact [email protected]
+Our Elder Care team will ask about steps taken towards implementation in this coming research cycle.
+We recognize that we'll need to continue to build people power to get solutions implemented in our community.
+If you would like to become involved in the Elder Care Team's work, please contact [email protected].